ofir123/py-expander/README.md

 Original torrent files are conserved for upload.

 The script can also fetch subtitles in chosen languages (change in the config file),
-and upload the videos to an Amazon cloud storage account.
+and upload the videos to a Google Drive account.

 All original torrent names are kept the original names log file.